 Marina Leonteva

-Marina Leontieva (born 1991, Khabarovsk, Russia) is a contemporary artist who lives and works in Brittany, France.
+Marina Leonteva (born 1991, Khabarovsk, Russia) is a contemporary artist who lives and works in Brittany, France.
 She graduated from the Krasnoyarsk State Art Institute in 2015.
-In 2024, she moved to France, and in 2025, she was granted refugee status due to her political views.
+In 2025, she received refugee status in France for her anti-war stance.

 The artist has participated in solo and group exhibitions in Georgia, Russia, Germany, Italy, as well as in international art residencies.
 In her practice, she explores the fluid movement of life, the interconnection between the living and the dead, and resilience to external circumstances.
 She works with fabrics, yarn, and tempera paints, attaching particular importance to the role of color and its symbolism.